dataplat/dbatools/README.md

 Copy-SqlDatabase
 --------------
 Copy-SqlDatabase allows you to migrate using detach/copy/attach or backup/restore.
 By default, databases will be migrated to the destination SQL Server's default data and log directories.
 You can override this by specifying -ReuseFolderStructure.
 Filestreams and filegroups are also migrated.
 Safety is emphasized.
+Now supports -NoRecovery.

 This function used to be a core part of Start-SqlServerMigration.
 While the documentation is slightly outdated, you can visit [ScriptCenter](https://gallery.technet.microsoft.com/scriptcenter/Use-PowerShell-to-Migrate-86c841df) for details and a video of the script in action.